arzola/tiptap-wp-editor/README.md

 - [ ]  SlashCMD, bubble menu
 - [ ]  Save content
 - [ ]  Replicate classic editor current functionality to make it a drop-in replacement
-- [ ]  WP config to configure where to apply, collaborative features, maybe which plugins to enable.
+- [ ]  WP config to configure where to apply, collaborative features, maybe optional tiptap extensions.
 - [ ]  Parse current tinymce content and convert it to blocks (challenging)

 ## Features